 In Chinese Medicine, Winter marks the embodiment of the yin energy for the year.
 Yin energy is dark, cold, slow, inward energy.
 It draws us into ourselves and beckons for us to rest and wait out the cold.
 Winter is associated with the water element.
 Water is the most yin of the five elements.
 The organs associated with Water are the Kidneys and Bladder, which rule water metabolism and maintain balance and harmony.

 When the water element is out of balance, fear becomes an issue in our lives, often manifesting as anxiety signifying a lack of grounding, which causes the energy to become trapped in the chest.
 Physiologically, fear increases adrenalin production, and we can exhibit symptoms of burn-out, colds and chest infections.

 According to Ayurveda, Winter is considered to be a Kapha season.
 Kapha is related to stillness and groundedness, but also inertia.
 It is essential to maintain a balance between the doshas in Winter, it is suggested that we warm the body through exercise and diet as well as take time for rest during the Winter to maintain good health.

 - difficulty rising in the morning

-- feeling slow, foggy, dull, lethargic or heavy
+- feeling sluggish, foggy, dull, lethargic or heavy

 - easily attached or possessive